 Addressing read_only_allow_delete After Disk Space Issues

-Occasionally, as Elasticsearch administrators we may encounter a situation where all indices are automatically set to read_only_allow_delete=true, preventing write operations.
-Usually, this occurs when the cluster runs out of available disk space.
-Let’s discuss why this happens, how to resolve it, and how to prevent it in the future.
+Occasionally, Elasticsearch administrators may encounter a situation where all indices are automatically set to read_only_allow_delete=true, preventing write operations.
+This typically occurs when the cluster runs out of available disk space.
+In this article, we’ll explain why this happens, how to resolve it, and how to prevent it in the future.

-So, why do indices become read_only_allow_delete=true?
-Elasticsearch includes built-in mechanisms to prevent nodes from running out of disk space.
-When a node reaches specific thresholds of disk usage, Elasticsearch automatically applies a read-only block to protect the cluster’s stability.
+Elasticsearch includes built-in safeguards to prevent nodes from running out of disk space.
+When a node reaches specific disk usage thresholds, Elasticsearch automatically applies a read-only block to protect the cluster’s stability.

 Here’s how it works: